• Skip to primary navigation

 listed ingredients for making risotto with snap peas, asparagus, and parmesan.

-• Asparagus: One bunch of asparagus, about 1 pound.
-Alternatively, you can use white asparagus.
-In this case, peel it and cook it a bit longer than you would cook green asparagus.
+Asparagus: About 1 pound.
+You can also use white asparagus.
+In this case, peel it and cook it a bit longer than you would green asparagus.

-• Peas: Remove the frozen peas from the freezer and let them thaw on the counter until needed.
-If using fresh snap peas, wash them and let them drain in a sieve until you need them.
+Peas: Remove the frozen peas from the freezer and let them thaw on the counter until needed.
+If using fresh snap peas, wash them and let them drain in a sieve until needed.

 chopped asparagus on a gray cutting board.